 Regardless of the controversy, his distinctive style left an impressionable mark on the fashion and nude art world.

-4. Spencer Tunick’s Mass Nude Installations
+4. Spencer Tunick’s Controversial Nude Photography

 Spencer Tunick, a renowned American artist, is widely discussed for his provocative and striking nude art photography of mass nude installations.
 Using the human body as his canvas, Tunick creates large-scale gatherings of willing participants who shed their inhibitions and clothes to become part of his visually arresting art.